Sssanp/Neira_Sandra_Neizer_Jemima_AJAX_REDUX/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D
 ## History
->Using the Star wars API we create a menu that display characters and movies
+>Using the Star Wars API we create a page with a cool design that has a dropdown menu that displays characters and movies.
 ## Credits
 Sandra Paola Neira (San) Jemima Neizer (Jay)
 ## License